 The Free Zones in UAE have multiple cost-effective options like Flexi-Desk, Shared Desk, Shared Office, etc. Investors can keep the overall cost low by choosing any of these office spaces.

 Investors who have a company within the free zone can avail all the facilities based on the requirement.
 Also, companies with more than 3 visa quotas for employees must take a dedicated office space.

 UAE Banks have various options for investors to open an account and operate their business.

 The corporate banks in UAE have strict KYC policies and compliance requirements.
 There are various requirements from the bank such as depositing the minimum share capital, maintaining a minimum balance, etc. Depending on the company structure, nature of the business activity, shareholder profile, etc.

 Hiring a Business Consultant

-Also, there are certain compliance requirements to be met for the investors to successfully incorporate the company in UAE.
+Also, there are certain compliance requirements for the investors to successfully incorporate the company in UAE.

-Hence, it is best advised to take the assistance of an expert Business Consultant who is well aware of the business processes across free zones and the mainland of UAE, the residence visa rules, and more.
+Hence, it is advisable to take the assistance of an expert Business Consultant who is well aware of the business processes across free zones and the mainland of UAE, the residence visa rules, and more.

-To know more about Company Formation in UAE, connect with our team right away!
+To know more about Business Setup in UAE, connect with our team right away!